2305sakake/Computational-Science/Wave Equation Simulation/README.md

 ### Two Dimensional Wave Simulation

-Generalizing '1D_wave.py' to two dimensions is quite straightforward and we only need to make a few changes with the way we plot the wave and our finite difference approximation.
+Generalizing the previous code to two dimensions is quite straightforward and we only need to make a few changes with the way we plot the wave and our finite difference approximation.
 One thing that should be noted however is that we can no longer use 0.99 as our Courant number since the CFL condition in the 2D case now requires that it is less than the square root of 2 instead.
 This is accounted for by setting C to 0.7.
 As with before, you can feel free to test different initial conditions.

 A sample run of the program is shown below:
 ![Sample run of 2D_wave.py](2D_wave.gif)